jgstew/tools/Python/README.md

 ## Python Utility Scripts

-This location is for various short independant Python Utility Scripts.
+This location is for various short independent Python Utility Scripts.

 ### Related: